resourcefully-dev/timefully/cran-comments.md

 0 errors | 0 warnings | 1 notes

-* Maintainer: marccanyigueral@gmail.com
+* Maintainer: 'Marc Cañigueral <marccanyigueral@gmail.com>'
-  New submission.
+New submission

 Explanation: This is the first submission of this package to CRAN.